 This page applies to Appian Cloud only.
 It may not reflect the differences with Appian Government Cloud.

 Appian Cloud sites provisioned with MariaDB as the database in Appian Cloud have the option to enable data-at-rest encryption in the database.
-This functionality is available for Advanced or Enterprise Support customers.
+This functionality is available for Advanced and Enterprise customers.
 This page provides an overview of the offering along with steps to leverage the feature.

 In addition to disk encryption on Appian Cloud, you can use the database encryption feature to store your data in an encrypted state at rest in the Appian Cloud.
 For tables that enable database encryption, data will be encrypted in real-time before being written to disk, and decrypted when database queries are executed.
 As a result, no unencrypted data will be persisted to disk.
 This provides an additional level of protection, safeguarding against unauthorized access to the filesystem or to the physical drives.

 The data in your database can only be accessed via authenticated SQL queries.
 This feature is also referred to as Transparent Data Encryption (TDE), since this form of database encryption is transparent to the application layer.
 Any queries performed via phpMyAdmin or other database clients will continue to show decrypted output.
 No Appian application changes are required to leverage the functionality.

 Additionally, due to the Bring Your Own Key functionality with AWS Key Management Service, Appian will make an API call to request your Customer Managed Key in AWS to start the database.
 This will enable you to audit every request to start the database and empower you to disable the start up of your database in Appian Cloud.
 Customers who choose to use database encryption functionality will need to manage the encryption keys using their own AWS Key Management Service account.
 AWS CloudHSM Hardware Security Module (HSM) is not supported for use with data-at-rest encryption in the Appian Cloud database.